zhaofeng-shu33/research_info_related_notes/review.md

 A naive upper bound for this 2-stage method: $\sum_{i=2}^n \exp^{-m_i D(p_0 || p_1)} + \exp^{-m_1 D(p_0 || p_1) - n D(p || q)}$

+## Chernoff Bound for SBM

+[1] Zhou, Zhixin, and Ping Li.
+"Rate optimal Chernoff bound and application to community detection in the stochastic block models." *Electronic Journal of Statistics* 14.1 (2020): 1302-1347.

+[2] Zhang, Anderson Y., and Harrison H. Zhou.
+"Minimax rates of community detection in stochastic block models." *The Annals of Statistics* 44.5 (2016): 2252-2280.